Service-Soft/monux-cli/README.md

 Some things like databases will be added to the monorepo solely in the docker compose.<br>
 To use these during development, the cli includes the `mx up-dev` command.

+## Listing monorepo services
+To list all of Monux monorepos and their respective docker services we included the `mx ls` and `mx la` commands.

+Where `ls` or `list` only shows monorepos with currently running docker services, while `la` or `list-all` also shows monorepos with stopped docker services.

 ## Running npm scripts
 To run an npm script of one of your projects you can use `mx {projectName} {npmScript}`.
 This works for projects in the "apps" and "libs" directories of your monorepo.